 - Turn the heat off, then transfer soup into bowls for serving.

-- Serve with garlic and mint sauce and some fresh dill.
+- Serve your Turkish celeriac soup wiith garlic and mint sauce — and more fresh dill, if desired.

 - Place a medium-sized skillet on medium-high heat, then add the remaining olive oil.